demisto/content/Packs/CommvaultSecurityIQ/Playbooks/playbook-Suspicious_File_Activity_Remediation_README.md

 ## Dependencies

-This playbook uses the following sub-playbooks, integrations, and scripts.
+This playbook uses the following integrations, and scripts.

-### Sub-playbooks

-This playbook does not use any sub-playbooks.

 ### Integrations